 Brand Guidelines

-APLA Health’s logomark is comprised of the original wordmark lockup with an updated bar in the center featuring our new rainbow color palette.
+APLA Health’s official logomark is comprised of the wordmark lockup with a solid bar in the same color.

-The APLA Health logo should never be smaller than 1 inch wide and should not be altered in any way from its original form.
+The horizontal logo should never be smaller than 1 inch wide, and the vertical logo should never be smaller than .5 inch tall.
+Both logos should not be altered in any way.

 Color Palette